 If you or someone you know are experiencing emotional distress, thoughts of suicide, or a mental health or substance use crisis, help is always available.
 For immediate assistance, call or text 988 or chat 988lifeline.org.

-Certified Community Behavioral Health Clinics A CCBHC is an outpatient clinic that is certified by the State of Rhode Island to offer expanded behavioral health services.
+CCBHCs are outpatient clinics that are certified by the State of Rhode Island to offer expanded behavioral health services.
 CCBHCs serve anyone who walks through the door, regardless of age, diagnosis, or insurance status.
-At a CCBHC, a team of trained health professionals can provide mental health support to you or a loved one, help you or a loved one with a substance use condition, and/or provide 24/7 crisis support.
-For those who may be outside of Providence, please find your local CCBHC for 24/7 response using this link https://bhddh.ri.gov/CCBHC.
+At a CCBHC, a team of trained mental health professionals can provide mental health support to you or a loved one, help you or a loved one with a substance use condition, and/or provide 24/7 crisis support.
+For those who may be outside of Providence, please find your local CCBHC for 24/7 response using this link: https://bhddh.ri.gov/CCBHC.

-If a student, faculty, staff or community member has left the Rhode Island area to be with family in another part of the Country where there is an existing Mass Violence Resiliency Center, please contact that Center to connect to local resources: https://massviolence.help/resiliency-center-map/.
-If there is not a local Resiliency Center in your area, you can can reach out to VictimConnect Resource Center (VCRC) to locate a referral in your area.
+If there is not a local Resiliency Center in your area, you can reach out to VictimConnect Resource Center (VCRC) to locate a referral in your area.
 Call or text: 1-855-484-2846, or chat confidentially and anonymously with a victim assistance specialist using VictimConnect Chat.

-In addition to this virtual resiliency center website, the National Mass Violence Center (NMVC) offers several tip sheets and resources for individuals and communities impacted by mass violence.
+In addition to this virtual resiliency center website, the NMVC offers several tip sheets and resources for individuals and communities impacted by mass violence.
 Below are several tip sheets that may be helpful:

 • Survivor-to-Survivor Tips for Recovery and Resiliency